briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

 ### Pre-made bots

-Zulip natively supports integrations with over one hundred products, and with almost a thousand more through Zapier and IFTTT.
+Axxess natively supports integrations with over one hundred products, and with almost a thousand more through Zapier and IFTTT.
 If you're looking to add an integration with an existing product, see our
 [list of integrations](/integrations), along with those of